makyul/sensors-software/Robonomics.md

 ![save](https://github.com/LoSk-p/media/blob/master/Снимок.PNG)

 ---
-Then you need to find NodeMcu in local network (for that your computer and ESP must be in one network).
+Then you need to find ESP in local network (for that your computer and ESP must be in one network).
 You can do it using airrohr-flasher.
 Run it and go to Discovery and press Refresh, then you'll be able to see the address.

 ![addr](https://github.com/LoSk-p/media/blob/master/flaser2.PNG)

 ---

-Write in your browser it's local address, go to Configuration and tick 'API Robonomics'.
+Write in your browser ESP local address, go to Configuration and tick 'API Robonomics'.

 ![robonomics](https://github.com/LoSk-p/media/blob/master/esp/APIrobonomics.jpg)